jacobboykin/FCC-Algorithm-Scripting-Challenges/README.md

-# FreeCodeCamp
+# Free Code Camp - Algorithm Scripting Challenges
-My solutions and projects to the challenges available at FreeCodeCamp
+My solutions to the challenges available at FreeCodeCamp.

+##Technologies Used:
+* JavaScript